Dorothy Silking

 Dorothy Silking (fl.
-1608-1640), was a Danish courtier, one of the chamberers in the household of Anne of Denmark.
+1608–1640) was a Danish courtier, one of the chamberers in the household of Anne of Denmark.

 Career

 Records of the royal household refer to her as "Mistress Dorothy", or "Dorothy Silkin" or "Silken", or "Selken".
 She was from Güstrow.
 Her name appears as "Dorothea Silking, of an ancient family in the kingdom of Denmark" on her daughter's monument at Ketton church, Kedington, Suffolk.

 Dorothy's work for Anna of Denmark included looking after her silver plate and jewellery.
 She was probably a successor of Margaret Hartsyde who was accused of stealing the queen's jewels and trying to sell them back to George Heriot.
 The queen gave Dorothea and her sister Jyngell Silking gifts of clothes as a mark of favour.
 An inventory of the jewels of Anne of Denmark mentions that "Mrs Dorothy" returned a bracelet to the queen's cabinet in 1607.

-The mine at Corsham
+The mine at Corston

-In October 1609 Silking attempted to open a coal mine on a royal manor at Corsham in Somersetshire, a right she had presumably been given by the queen as a reward.
-The manor of Corsham was part of the queen's jointure lands.
+In October 1609 Silking attempted to open a coal mine on a royal manor at Corston, Somerset, a right she had presumably been given by the queen as a reward.
+The manor of Corston was part of the queen's jointure lands.
 Silking wrote to the Earl of Salisbury about permissions and patents, signing her name "Dorothy Selkane".
 George Carew, the queen's chamberlain, wrote to the lawyer Julius Caesar for support on her behalf.
 It is not clear that Silking's venture was successful.